lilinglu/Configure-a-Jupyter-Data-Science-Notebook-Server-on-AWS/README.md

 ## A detailed budget of the costs of running a Jupyter Data Science Notebook Server for three months using at least three        different kinds of EC 2 instances.
    * This budget was calculated on [Amazon calculator](https://calculator.s3.amazonaws.com/index.html).
    * Here I use three types of EC2 instances: Linux on t2.micro, Linux on t2.small, Linux on t2.nano.
-   * According to the calculator, the totally monthly cost is $21.09.
-So we need $21.09 * 3 = $63.27 for three months.
+   * According to the calculator, the totally monthly cost is $21.09 with discount.
+So I need $21.09 * 3 = $63.27 for three months.

    ![1532125885623](https://user-images.githubusercontent.com/40584525/43028003-1bfca738-8c32-11e8-9ff8-feeb32683905.png)